acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 [^2]: Foreshadowing, anybody?

-[^3]: Not-legal disclaimers: 1) I do not do editing or review professionally, and there are people who _do_--so if your
+[^3]: Not-legal disclaimers: 1) I do not do editing or review professionally, and there are people who _do_---so if your
     thing is _REALLY_ important, I will still review it but you may also want to hire a professional editor or reviewer.
     2) Because this is not my day job, my turnaround time is going to be slower; I will _try_ to get it back to you within a couple weeks, depending on the length of the content, but I can't promise anything.
 If you have a deadline